 Dirk Bergstrom

-In 2009/2010 I developed a password safe app for Palm's webOS platform.
-I put out roughly one release per month between September and February, and at its peak I had about 1500 users (I've since switched to an Android phone, so I'm thinking about porting the codebase to PhoneGap/Sencha Touch).
-Since the project is open source, you can see the quality of my work first hand: I use version control and bug tracking, and I interact well with users.
+In 2009/2010 I developed a password safe app for Palm’s webOS platform.
+I put out roughly one release per month between September and February, and at its peak I had about 1500 users (and then Palm went under).
+The project is open source so you can see the quality of my work: I use version control and bug tracking, and I interact well with users.

 I believe in...